aajanki/spacy-fi/README.md

 # Experimental Finnish language model for spaCy

 Finnish language model for [spaCy](https://spacy.io/).
-The model does POS tagging, dependency parsing, word vectors, noun phrase extraction, token frequencies, morphological features, lemmatization and named entity recognition (NER).
+The model does POS tagging, dependency parsing, word vectors, noun phrase extraction, word probabilities, morphological features, lemmatization and named entity recognition (NER).
 The lemmatization is based on [Voikko](https://voikko.puimula.org/).

 The main differences between this model and the [Finnish language model](https://spacy.io/models/fi) in the spaCy core:
 * This model includes a different lemmatizer implementation compared to spaCy core.
 My model's [lemmatization accuracy](https://github.com/aajanki/finnish-pos-accuracy#results) is considerably better but the execution speed is slightly lower.